Juvenile myelomonocytic leukemia: Diagnosis

 These criteria are identified through blood tests and bone marrow tests.

 The differential diagnosis list includes infectious diseases like Epstein–Barr virus, cytomegalovirus, human herpesvirus 6, histoplasma, mycobacteria, and toxoplasma, which can produce similar symptoms.

 Treatment

-There are two internationally accepted treatment protocols, which are geographically based:
+There are two widely used JMML treatment protocols: stem cell transplantation and drug therapy.
+There are four common subtypes of internationally accepted treatment protocols, which are based and clinically tested in the geographical location of the patient: